Gnu Choice Review And Buying Advice

 Boot Support: Pretty supportive feel and the boot felt secure with not a lot of range of movement going on.

 Ratchet System: Not really important here because it’s not used much.
 That being said it’s ok.

-Shock Absorption: There is some EVA Foam and Gel below and above the aluminium frame but it doesn’t feel like there is bottomless shock absorption.
+Shock Absorption: There is some EVA Foam and Gel below and above the aluminum frame but it doesn’t feel like there is bottomless shock absorption.
 It did feel damp at higher speeds though.

 So this isn’t a binding I’d add to my quiver but I would say I’m more impressed with Gnu’s quick release than I am with the others from K2, Ride, and Flow.

 Gnu Choice Images

 Gnu Choice User Reviews

 If you can't buy through the links above, you can support the site with: